w3f/polkadot-wiki/docs/learn/how-to/ledger-stake-ledger-live.md

 In this article you'll find video instructions on how to use your Polkadot Ledger account and stake your DOT using Ledger Live's native support for Polkadot.

+!!! warning "This guide may be outdated"

+    Ledger no longer uses a per-network "Polkadot" app — it has been replaced by the single [**Polkadot (Generic) App**](../../general/ledger.md#polkadot-generic-app), which Ledger Live supports.
+In addition, following the [Asset Hub Migration](asset-hub-migration.md), staking now takes place on Asset Hub: if your DOT is on an account created with an older Ledger app, you must first migrate to a Polkadot (Generic) app account (unstake, wait for the unbonding period, transfer the funds, and stake again — see [Ledger](../../general/ledger.md#migration-process)).
+For an up-to-date staking flow, we recommend the [Staking Dashboard](stake-your-dot.md).

 !!! warning "IMPORTANT"

     Ledger is phasing out support for the [Ledger Nano S](https://support.ledger.com/article/Ledger-Nano-S-Limitations).
 Your funds remain safe, but upgrading is recommended to ensure compatibility with future Polkadot updates.